tlswg/tls13-spec/draft-ietf-tls-tls13.md

        00 0A 00 06 00 04 00 17 00 18

-NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA key in its certificate, and (ii) the ephemeral ECDH key in its KeyShare extension.
+NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA or EdDSA key in its certificate, and (ii) the ephemeral ECDH key in its KeyShare extension.
 The server must consider the supported groups in both cases.

 [[TODO: IANA Considerations.]]